The Spoils of War (Game of Thrones): In King's Landing

 Cersei and Tycho discuss the Crown's debts to the Iron Bank.

 At Winterfell

-Littlefinger tries to get Bran to tell him of his experiences after fleeing Winterfell, and is disconcerted when Bran repeats Littlefinger's earlier remark to Varys that "chaos is a ladder."
+Littlefinger gives Bran the Valyrian steel dagger used in the attempt to kill him in season one.
+He then tries to get Bran to tell him of his experiences after fleeing Winterfell, and is disconcerted when Bran repeats Littlefinger's earlier remark to Varys that "chaos is a ladder."
 Meera visits Bran to say farewell.
 Bran is indifferent to her departure, and Meera remarks that Bran died in the Three-Eyed Raven's cave.

 Arya arrives at Winterfell and Sansa takes her to see Bran in the godswood.
 Arya is taken aback to find that Bran saw her coming to Winterfell and knows of her kill list, and Bran gives her the Valyrian steel dagger.
 Podrick reassures Brienne that she has fulfilled her oath to Catelyn; Brienne insists she did almost nothing.
 Brienne and Podrick spar and Arya asks to train with Brienne.
 They fight to a draw as Sansa and Littlefinger watch.